takaakit/uml-diagram-for-ddd-example-in-evans-book/README.md

 <sub><a id="footnote1">*1</a>: Diagram Map allows you to zoom and pan, like Google Maps, when viewing a UML diagram.
 You can view it with any browser.
 To create one on your own, [Astah Professional/UML](https://astah.net/download) and the [m+ plug-in](https://sites.google.com/view/m-plus-plugin/download) are required.</sub>

+## Audio guide

+[Audio guide to the design of the Cargo shipping system](https://takaakit.github.io/uml-diagram-for-ddd-example-in-evans-book/audio/audio_guide.wav): This audio was generated using Google NotebookLM from the contents of this README.
+Some explanations may raise further questions, but overall the commentary is clear and informative.
+I'm sharing it here because I believe it will help you build a mental model of the Cargo shipping system's design.

 ## User-system interaction
 This sequence diagram illustrates the key interactions between the user and the system, with references to other diagrams.
 The interactions show two use cases: (1) tracking the handling of specified cargo, and (2) booking new cargo followed by assigning it a delivery route.
 To understand the system requirements and specifications in detail, refer to Chapter 7 of Evans' book, Using the Language in an Example: A Cargo Shipping System.